f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 **NOTE: The nodes value is currently required in the interactive CLI mode to remain consistency with VELOS, but should be set for 1 for rSeries tenant deployments.**

-When you are inside the tenant config mode you can enter each configuration item one line at a time using tab completion and question mark for help.
+When inside the tenant config mode you can enter each configuration item one line at a time using tab completion and question mark for help.
 Type **config ?** to see all the avilable options.

 .. code-block:: bash